AbitKamer1/typing-test-with-react/README.md

 1-) Type the **"npm install"** command into the terminal.
 2-) Type **"npm start"** to run it too

+If you can't run.
 In your package.json: change this lane

 ```javascript
 "start": "react-scripts start"